adpaladines/Notes-App-with-Neumorphic-UX/Resources/QuestionsAnswers.md

 #### GCD:
-It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.
+It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.(main queue as maint thread). main global custom

 `GCD - QoS (1 for the most prioritary and 4 for less priority):`
 1. `User Interactive` => For animations or any kind of user related job with direct UI interactions.
 2. `User Initiated` => When user requires imediate results, scrolling tableview for pagination or pull to reload
+* `Default` => Falls between UserInitiated and Utility.
 3. `Utility` => tasks which are long running, like downloading files.
 4. `Background` => Something which is not visible to user like creating backups, restoring from server/ syncing like retrieving data from google cloud, etc.

-* `Default` => Falls between UserInitiated and Utility.
 * `Unspecified` => This has the last priority.

+Concurrent and Serial.

+sync and async
+sync -> Blocks everything after it is finalized.
+One thing at time async -> Allows to continue with the application and run things in
 #### OperationQueue:
 Are nothing but tasks.
 They have the ability to add dependency, pause, stop and resume.